ranzhang/blockchain/Bitcoin/headerhashing/README.md

 This post documents Python code to generate the hash and the target.
 A block is only accepted if its hash is less than or equal to the target (PoW condition).
 Merkle Root hashing code is documented [here](https://github.com/ranzhang/blockchain/tree/master/crypto/hashing).

+Answers to some of the common misconception and misinformation:
+1. Misconception: Bitcoin Proof of Work (PoW) condition is based on the number of leading zeros.
+Actually: A block is only accepted if its hash is less than or equal to the target, and not number of leading zeros.
+In some cases, it may be true that number of leading zeros is a simple representation
+2. Misconception: Bitcoin block hash is a hash of the entire block.
+Actually: It is a hash of the header only.
+3. Misconception: Bitcoin block hash is a hash of the block header and the previous block.
+Actually: It is a hash of the header of the current block.
+4. Misconception: Bitcoin Difficulty value is directly used in PoW condition.
+Actually: Difficulty is used to compute the target, which is used for PoW condition.
+5. Misconception: Bitcoin block hash is part of the block.
+Actually: The block hash is part of the header of its child block and is not directly encoded in the current block.
+6. Misconception: Nonce is some magic random number.
+Actually: It is a well known range that is sequentially incremented during PoW.

 ### Bitcoin Block Header Hashing
 One of the most important computation of the Bitcoin nodes is to compute block header hash.
 Using a real block [125552](https://blockchain.info/block/00000000000000001e8d6829a8a21adc5d38d0a473b144b6765798e61f98bd1d) to demonstrate how to compute block header hash from the 6 header fields.